karthiTox/deepnet.js/readme.md

 * ndvertex:

-ndvertex is used to do math operations and this operations are tracked while computation using cgraph.
+ndvertex is used to do math operations and this operations are tracked while computation.

 ```javascript
 const a = new ndvertex(array, shape);